-Avoid hard or tough foods such as:
+Also, avoid hard or tough foods such as:

 Please feel free to contact the office if you are experiencing any discomfort or if you have any questions.
 Below are a few simple steps that might help if you are unable to contact us or if you need a “quick fix”.

-Occasionally, a glued bracket may come loose.
+Occasionally, a glued bracket will come loose.
 You can remove the loose bracket and save it in an envelope to bring to the office or leave it where it is, if it is not causing any irritation.
 Call the office as soon as possible in order for us to allow time to re-glue the bracket.

 Some brackets have small hooks on them for elastic wear.
 These hooks can occasionally become irritating to the lips or cheeks.
 If this happens, you may either use a pencil eraser to carefully push the hook in, or you can place a ball of wax on the hook to make the area feel smooth.

-You may be experiencing some discomfort after beginning treatment or at the change of wires or adjusting of appliances.
+Many new “braces-wearers” experience some discomfort after beginning treatment or at the change of wires or adjusting of appliances.
 This is normal and should diminish within 24 to 72 hours.
 A few suggestions to help with the discomfort: